yadavnikhil17102004/MyWazuhLab/README.md

 # Wazuh-SOC-Lab
 Welcome to my Wazuh SOC Lab repository!
-This project documents my journey of deploying, configuring, and mastering a Security Operations Center (SOC) using the open-source Wazuh SIEM/XDR platform.
+This project documents my journey of deploying, configuring, and implementing different security tools.

 # 📌Overview
-This project demonstrates the end-to-end deployment and configuration of a comprehensive Security Operations Center (SOC) using the open-source Wazuh SIEM/XDR platform.
+This project demonstrates the end-to-end deployment and configuration of different security tools using the open-source Wazuh SIEM/XDR platform, Suricata IDS and Pfsense firewall.
-The objective is to build a multi-machine virtual lab that simulates and defends against real-world security threats.

 # 🏗️Lab Architecture